kalidass10/jcac_kp/README.md

 # Jcac-jenkins

-Spinup jenkins using JCAC plugin template and run docker as slave.
+- Spinup jenkins using JCAC plugin template and run docker as slave.
+- Run sample java project to build and test running on docker slave

+# Prerequisites

+- AWS > EC2 > `Docker` installation > Based on your OS image
+- GCP > cloudshell > It has in-buit plugins `Docker`  > `No need to install`

 ## How to build